 This creates a weird dynamic.
 Your evals crystallize your current understanding of the task.
 But that understanding is always incomplete at the start.
 So your evals teach the model to satisfy your incomplete understanding, which makes it harder to see where your understanding is wrong.

-I don't have a clean solution to this.
-The best I've found is to treat evals as living artifacts that evolve as you learn more about the task.
+There's no clean solution to this.
+The best available approach is to treat evals as living artifacts that evolve as you learn more about the task.
 But that raises new questions: How do you know when to update your evals?
 How do you avoid constantly moving the goalposts?

 What Makes an Eval "Good"?

-Based on maybe 50 different eval systems I've built or debugged, here's what I've noticed about the ones that actually work (with the caveat that this is based on my limited experience, not universal truth):
+Looking across eval systems that actually work in production, a few patterns emerge (with the caveat that this is based on what's visible in the field, not universal truth):

 Good evals tend to: